 Don’t Forget To Move

+This is another one of best travel blogs with a cool name: Don’t forget to move.
 Now that you’ve mentioned it, we won’t be forgetting to move in a hurry!

 Don’t Forget To Move is a joint blog created and maintained by Jules and Christine.
 It’s a blog for more experienced travellers and adventurers who have no problem leaving the beaten track and exploring somewhere different.
 It’s for backpackers, but it’s for backpackers who want to follow a different trail than usual.